PlumpMath/csspool/README.md

 Probably not, but I did.
 I wanted one that worked in Clojure, had a forgiving and manipulable structure and made cross browser pain go away.
-None of the libs I could find satisfied me, as they seemed overly rigid in structure, mandating map here but vector here, etc. Also, although this is quite understandable, they required all selectors, properties and values to be keywords or strings.
+None of the libs I could find satisfied me, as they seemed overly rigid in structure, and structured css by mirroring Clojure data structures, which is at best awkward.
+Also, although this is quite understandable, they required all selectors, properties and values to be keywords or strings.
-By handling syntax quote strings `csspool` allows what appear to be barewords.
+By operatingon  syntax quote strings `csspool` allows what appear to be barewords.

 `csspool` can also prefix all properties that need it to work across browsers automatically and efficiently -- only those prefices necessary for the property